DigitalPublishingToolkit/TOD50/md/01TOC.md

      Preparation for the January 8, 2023 Insurrection, Apoena Cosenza</a>

-<a href='ch010.xhtml'>The Green-and-Yellow Black Box: Mobilization on Platforms for the
-     Anti-Democratic Event on January 8, 2023,
+<a href='ch010.xhtml'>The Green-and-Yellow Black Box: Mobilization on Platforms Toward the Attempted Coup on January 8, 2023,
      Aline Roes Dalmolin e Maria Eduarda Mathias</a>

 ## The Attempted Coup/A tentativa de golpe